freyes/ironic-test-deploy/README.md

     cd $SCRIPT_DIR/ironic-test-deploy/scripts
     ./create-openstack-flavors.sh

-## Create keypair:
+## Create keypair

 Create a key pair.

     cd $SCRIPT_DIR/ironic-test-deploy/scripts
     ./create-openstack-key.sh

-## Create the 'physical' server that ironic will control:
+## Create the 'physical' server that ironic will control

 Create a virsh guest outside of OpenStack which Ironic will control.
 This guest will be mimicking a physical server.